New Restrooms for Hubbard Hall!

 We have recently received $50,000 from the New York State Council on the Arts towards the construction of new restrooms on the performance level of Hubbard Hall.
 As you know, the Hall is a jewel of our community.
 Volunteers have worked tirelessly for 41 years now to maintain and restore this gorgeous and historic building.
 Now we are investing further in our facilities, so that future generations and audiences of all ages will be able to experience this gorgeous space – and so visitors from around the world can see an 1878 opera house still in full operation.
 WATCH VIDEO!

-We are aiming to match this $50,000 from NYSCA with another $50,000 raised from grant makers, businesses and individuals by the end of September– with the goal to implement new restrooms on the performance level of Hubbard Hall by June 2020.
-We have already gained another $5,000 from the Charles R. Wood Foundation towards this match and so have an additional $45,000 to raise by the end of September 2019.
+We are aiming to match this $50,000 from NYSCA with another $50,000 raised from grant makers, businesses and individuals by the end of October– with the goal to implement new restrooms on the performance level of Hubbard Hall by June 2020.
+We have already gained another $5,000 from the Charles R. Wood Foundation and $20,000 from indiviudals towards this match and so have an additional $25,000 to raise.
 Gifts of $1,000, $5,000 and $10,000 will be recognized on a special commemorative plaque next to the restrooms as Major, Lead and Platinum sponsors, respectively.

 Have you noticed how many stairs currently exist between our performance Hall and restroom levels?
 Even with an elevator running to all floors, gaining easy access during a ten minute intermission can be tough.
 A lack of easy restroom access also keeps away many families with younger children and older patrons with health concerns.
 Have you ever wished there was an easily accessible restroom right on the same level as performances?
 This is our chance to make that restroom dream a reality.
 If we succeed together, we will have two unisex restrooms ready for patrons on the Hall level by summer 2020.
 Will you help us?